-Fresh and brackish waters of the Bay, in areas with muddy substrate
+Fresh and mildly brackish waters of the Bay, in areas with muddy substrate

 Stems are long and branching.
-Leaves grow in whorls of 3-5, and can be straight, lanceshaped, or very small.
+Leaves grow in whorls of 3-5, but most frequently 5, and can be straight, lance- shaped, or very small.
 Leaves are linear and serrated.
 Flowers are white and very small.